maxwell-01/MaxAndHannahPortfolio/max-hannah-portfolio-nextjs/README.md

 ## Running the application locally

-First, run the development server:
+First, run the development server from the project root:

 ```bash
 npm run dev